Welcome to Fall 2013 & Spring 2014

 Meeting times: Last Friday of each month, Lena Point UAF Building, 17101 Pt.
 Lena Loop Road @ 2:30pm, Room TBA

 Through UASBCM, we encourage Christian students to embrace and live for Christ and to educate and inform interested students about the Bible.

 Club Advisor: Rachelle Grossardt, email@example.com, 907-305-0624

 Meeting Times: Thursday night Bible study, 9PM @ Chapel by the Lake.

-The UAS Campus Ministry Club's mission is with their sacred texts, experiences, reasoning, and various spiritual and religious traditions, we intend to journey into Love as we live day to day seeking hope, love, and justice in our relationships with others, the earth, ourselves, and the Divine locally, nationally, and globally.
+The Coexist, Collaborate and Cooperate (CCC) for Change Club's mission is with their sacred texts, experiences, reasoning, and various spiritual and religious traditions, we intend to journey into Love as we live day to day seeking hope, love, and justice in our relationships with others, the earth, ourselves, and the Divine locally, nationally, and globally.

 View the club Constitution.

 The club's mission is to promote social dance activities on the Juneau campus.
 Dance is a physical activity with lifelong benefits including health, confidence, self-expression, social life, relaxation, and fun.
 The club will provide students with regular opportunities to learn and practice various forms of social dance through scheduled dances, group instruction, practice sessions, and community engagement.